SamHulme1/Art-By-Jamie/README.md

 goals have been met by the site by:

-- Displaying all information in a clear and well-structured manner.
+- Displaying all information in a clear and well-structured manner
 - Providing a good clean and responsive elements which give feedback to the users
 - Displaying all relevant visual and written information to the user
 - Giving users a way of contacting and connecting with Jamie via social media and contact information.
-- Creating an emotional response from the user via the use of images and text.
-Helping to build an emotional connection with Jamie and their artwork which will help to create an audience/ following of Jamie's artwork.
+- Creating an emotional response from the user via the use of images and text, helping to build an emotional connection with Jamie and their artwork which will help to create an audience/ following of Jamie's artwork
- - Also includes information about Jamie’s future plan to help keep the audience updated.
+ - Also includes information about Jamie’s future plan to help keep the audience updated

 ---
 ### Developer goals have been met by:

-- Creating a professional fun and engaging website via the use of design, information and user feedback/interaction across the site.
+- Creating a professional fun and engaging website via the use of design, information and user feedback/interaction across the site
-- Revealing Jamie’s personality on the site through my use of colours, styles and fonts.
+- Revealing Jamie’s personality on the site through my use of colours, styles and fonts
-- Creating a front-end portfolio-ready website that I am proud of.
+- Creating a front-end portfolio-ready website that I am proud of

 ---
 ### Site responsiveness and compatibility